cvmfs/doc-cvmfs/cpt-details.rst

         <repository.name NNN

-This will prevent all revisions of a repository called repository.name less than NNN from being mounted or staying mounted.
+This will prevent all revisions of a repository called repository.name less than the number NNN from being mounted or staying mounted.
 An effective protection against a compromised repository key will use both this format to prevent mounts and the fingerprint format to prevent using future untrustworthy publications signed by the compromised key.

 As crypto engine, CernVM-FS uses libcrypto from the `OpenSSL project
 <http://www.openssl.org/docs/crypto/crypto.html>`_.